Rodolphe Barrangou in lab

 The M^3 meetings are microbiome or microbial community focused research talks that range from discussion of preliminary data and research in progress to polished presentations.
 This meetup is meant to facilitate discussion and potential collaborations between the many researchers studying microbiomes and microbial communities here at NC State and is open to everyone interested in Microbiome research.

-Fall 2023 and Spring 2024 seminars will be on Thursdays at 12:00.
+Fall 2024 and Spring 2025 seminars will be on Thursdays at noon.

 In the fall semester, seminars feature talks by trainees (graduate students and postdocs) in local microbiomes laboratories.
 In the spring semester, seminars feature local and external faculty speakers.
 If you have suggestions for local speakers or would like to speak yourself please contact Manuel Kleiner (mkleine@ncsu.edu).